JasonJ2021/JasonJ2021/README.md

-# ✨ Keep looking , don't settle
+# ✨ Keep looking , Don't settle

 Hi~ I'm Jason
 Here are some ideas to get you started: